 What is the Goal Gradient Effect?

-Coined by behaviorist Clark Hull in 1932, the Goal Gradient Effect states that as people get closer to a reward, they speed up their behavior to get to their goal faster.
-In other words, people are motivated by how much is left to reach their target, not how far they’ve come.
+Coined by American psychologist Clark Hull in 1932, the Goal Gradient Effect says that people are motivated by how much is left to reach their target, not how far they’ve already gone.

 How to Apply the Goal Gradient Effect to Your Experience